length

 Today’s walking is generally flat and once you leave Carrion there are few towns in between so make sure you eat a hearty breakfast and your water bottles are filled as there are no facilities for the first 17km until you reach Calzadilla de la Cueza.

 If you need to stock up on snacks you can do so here, or wait until Ledigos which is another 6km further.
-Leave Carrión de los Condes by crossing the 16th-century bridge and passing the 10th-century Benedictine Monasterio de San Zoilo.
+Leave Carrión de los Condes by crossing the 16th-century bridge and passing the 10th-century Benedictine Monasterio de San Zoilo (now a 4-star hotel).
 This was originally built as a convent but was used by the royal family of Castilla Leon as their court.
 From here the Camino de Santiago is reasonably straight and follows an old Roman road known as the Via Aquitana, alternatively known as the Calzada de los Peregrinos.
 This ancient road provided a link between Burgos and Astorga.

 Setting off in the morning, your next major town is Sahagún, which is full of ancient monuments.
 Sahagún was the seat of great religious power, largely due to the influence of Alfonso VI who, with his numerous wives, is buried in the Benedictine Convento de Santa Cruz.